step-security/github-actions-goat/docs/MonitorSourceCode.md

 Commit the changes to `main` branch.

-4. The `step-security/harden-runner` GitHub Action installs an agent into the Ubuntu VM that monitors changes to source code.
+2. The `step-security/harden-runner` GitHub Action installs an agent into the Ubuntu VM that monitors changes to source code.
 In a typical workflow, source code is checked out from the repository and does not need to be altered.
 In this case, since it is altered, the change will be detected.

-5. This change should cause the workflow to run, as it is set to run on push.
+3. This change should cause the workflow to run, as it is set to run on push.
 Click on the `Actions` tab and then click on the `Test and coverage` workflow run.

-6. You should see a link to security insights and recommendations for the workflow run under the `Run step-security/harden-runner` tab.
+4. You should see a link to security insights and recommendations for the workflow run under the `Run step-security/harden-runner` tab.

 <img src="../images/InsightsLink.png" alt="Link to security insights" width="800">

-7. Click on the link.
+5. Click on the link.
 You should see that the file overwrite has been detected.

 <img src="../images/SourceCodeOverwriteDetected.png" alt="Source code overwrite detected" width="800">

-8. In the Action steps, notice that the `sudo` step failed, since `disable-sudo: true` was set using harden-runner.
+6. In the Action steps, notice that the `sudo` step failed, since `disable-sudo: true` was set using harden-runner.

-9. This shows how [`Harden-Runner`](https://github.com/step-security/harden-runner) prevents malicious steps from calling `sudo` and detects file overwrites during build.
+7. This shows how [`Harden-Runner`](https://github.com/step-security/harden-runner) prevents malicious steps from calling `sudo` and detects file overwrites during build.

-10. You can install the [Harden Runner App](https://github.com/marketplace/harden-runner-app) to get notified via email or Slack when a source code file is overwritten in your workflow.
+8. You can install the [StepSecurity Actions Security GitHub App](https://github.com/apps/stepsecurity-actions-security) to get notified via email or Slack when a source code file is overwritten in your workflow.

 ## Using Harden Runner with ARC (Actions Runner Controller) for Self-Hosted Kubernetes Runners